 Search is on for borough's top young chef

-Young hopefuls from schools across the borough have attended the launch of the sixth annual Wandsworth Young Chef of the Year competition
+The council is again scouring the borough’s schools for top cooking talent with the launch of the fourth annual Wandsworth Young Chef of the Year competition.

 - Ernest Bevin College